 There is no use in having a sturdy shelter for your supply of rock salt if it’s not within easy reach any time you need it.
 And if you’ve been in the snow removal game long enough, you know that certain storms can come hard and fast.
 So fast, in fact, that a few miles may be the difference between a productive night of snow removal that will make your clients happy, and a disastrous night with minimal progress.

 With that said, you’re going to want to ensure your salt placement is strategic.
 If you can store it in a structure on-site at each client’s location, then that’s your best bet.
 And keeping some at your home base is ideal so that you can load it into your truck and be ready to go at a moment’s notice.
 If for some reason, your home and your client’s property will not accommodate any salt reserves, or accommodate too little, then think of triangulating your clients and your home on a map and finding a central location that you can store your salt at so you’re never too far from it when you need some.

-Invest In Bulk Salt Storage That Is Weatherproof & Legal
+Invest In Bulk Salt Storage that Is Weatherproof

-However, no matter how you decide to store your salt, ensure that what you’re doing isn’t breaking any laws.
-For instance, some counties have ordinances prohibiting the storage of rock salt in situations where the salt is in constant contact with exposed earth.
+No matter how you decide to store your salt, ensure that what you’re doing isn’t breaking any laws.
+For instance, some counties have ordinances prohibiting the storage of rock salt in situations where the salt is in constant contact with exposed ground.
 You’ll want to do your research and choose a storage solution that works for you and is ultimately a legal and safe method of storage.
-Above all else, keeping your salt dry is your biggest concern with regards to storing bulk salt.
+Above all else, keeping your salt dry is your biggest concern with regard to storing bulk salt.

 Make Sure You Can Easily Transport It